Meredith R. Theisen

 • Indiana State Bar Association (2009 – Current)

-• Council Member for the Bankruptcy & Creditors’ Rights Section (2018 – Current)
+• Previously Chair-elect, Secretary and At Large Council Member for the Bankruptcy & Creditors’ Rights Section (2018 – 2022)

 • Indianapolis Bar Association (2009 – Current)

-• Member of the Executive Committee for the Commercial & Bankruptcy Law Section (2013 – Current)
+• Previously Member of the Executive Committee for the Commercial & Bankruptcy Law Section (2013 – 2019)

 • Indianapolis Bar Foundation